dannyc-dev/Building-the-ROP-Chain/README.md

 #### Twitter: @malware_sec

 ## Welcome back!
 This is the second part to our Smashing the Stack series.
 In [Part 1](https://malwaresec.github.io/Stack-Based-Buffer-Overflow/) we focused on controlling execution flow and overwriting our return address using **free and open source tools**.
-In [Part 1](https://malwaresec.github.io/Stack-Based-Buffer-Overflow/), we were able to overwrite the return address with 0xdeadbeef meaning we had full control over execution, now let's use this to call our shell.
+We were able to overwrite the return address of our executable with 0xdeadbeef meaning we had full execution control, now let's use this to call our shell.

 ![alt text](screenshot/15.png)